fnproject/fdk-rust/blogs/001_RustyFunctions.md

 ## Hello, somebody!

-Now, just how good is this FDK at reducing boilerplate and hiding complexity from the developer?
+Now, just how good is this FDK at hiding complexity from the developer?
 Let's look at some code:

 ```rust
 extern crate fdk;